Did you know that YouTube has more than 2 billion logged in users each month?

 Understanding where your videos are being viewed can help you predict how your audience is discovering your content.
 Are they searching and finding it through YouTube or through other websites?

 The Playback Locations page presents your total views based on where the video was played.
 Your views will be divided between YouTube Channel page, YouTube Watch Page, Embedded Video and Mobile Devices.

 By seeing which location is yielding the best results, you can determine both your video’s popularity on and off YouTube.
-This lets you see as to whether you need to spend more time on YouTube optimization, or whether the real opportunities is getting your videos embedded other websites.
+This lets you see whether you need to spend more time on YouTube optimization, or whether the real opportunity is getting your videos embedded on other websites.

 Views by device